RicardoFernandez286/DataAnalysis/README.md

 The unchecked features are still work in progress, incomplete or missing.

 # 4. 2D-IR data analysis routine
-The pump-probe data analysis routine can be called by running the `InterfDataAnalysis_GUI` command from the MATLAB command line.
+The 2D-IR data analysis routine can be called by running the `InterfDataAnalysis_GUI` command from the MATLAB command line.
 The initial screen contains all the features available so far.

 The program has the following features: